-Paul wandered out to the pit top.
+Paul wandered out to the pit-top.
 He watched the chair come up, with its wagon of coal.
-The great iron cage sank back on its rests, a full carfle was hauled off, an empty tram run onto the chair, a bell 'ting-ed' somewhere, the chair heaved, then dropped like a stone.
+The great iron cage sank back on its rest, a full carfle was hauled off, an empty tram run on to the chair, a bell ting'ed somewhere, the chair heaved, then dropped like a stone.

-Paul did not realise William was dead-it was impossible, with such a bustle going on.
-The puller-off swung the small truck onto the turn-table, another man ran with it along the bank, down the curving lines.
-"And William is dead, and my mother's in London, and what will she be doing?"
-The boy asked himself, as if it were a conundrum.
+Paul did not realise William was dead; it was impossible, with such a bustle going on.
+The puller-off swung the small truck on to the turn-table, another man ran with it along the bank down the curving lines.
+"And William is dead, and my mother's in London, and what will she be doing?" the boy asked himself, as if it were a conundrum.

 He watched chair after chair come up, and still no father.
-At last, standing beside a wagon, a man's form!
-The chair sank on its rests, Morel stepped off.
+At last, standing beside a wagon, a man's form! the chair sank on its rests, Morel stepped off.
 He was slightly lame from an accident.

-"Is it thee Paul!-is 'e worse?"
+"Is it thee, Paul?
+Is 'e worse?"